 Different states give their acupuncturists different titles, but most states require NCCAOM certification, so the level of training among most entry-level acupuncturists is about the same.

-Through NCCAOM, I am certified as a Diplomate in Oriental Medicine, a designation that includes both acupuncture and herbalism certifications.
+Through NCCAOM, we are certified as Diplomates in Oriental Medicine, a designation that includes both acupuncture and herbalism certifications.
 This certification includes Clean Needle Technique, a course in best practices of the safe use and disposal of acupuncture needles.